Can you use WhatsApp on a Chromebook? Yes, you can. You can use WhatsApp to send text messages and make video calls from your Chrome OS device.

 If you already have a phone where WhatsApp is installed and works, the best way to use WhatsApp on your Chromebook, or any laptop for that matter, is WhatsApp web.
 I am sure this will suffice for 99% of the use cases.
 Most of you just want to use WhatsApp on your Chromebook also.
 Your primary device will remain your phone itself.

 For this use, you can install WhatsApp Web as a Progressive Web App (PWA).
+I use this regularly on my Pixelbook and Mac.
 Here is how you can do it.